GlobalGeoTree: A Multi-Granular Vision-Language Dataset for Global Tree Species Classification: Benchmarks

 The results of zero-shot evaluation are presented in Table \ref{tab:zero-shot}, clearly demonstrating the substantial improvements achieved by GeoTreeCLIP across all taxonomic levels.
 At the family level, GeoTreeCLIP achieves a top-1 accuracy of 20.99\% and a top-5 accuracy of 56.88\%.
 The performance gap is even more pronounced at the genus level.
 GeoTreeCLIP achieves a top-1 accuracy of 18.39\% and a top-5 accuracy of 50.98\%, outperforming CLIP (1.09\% top-1, 9.34\% top-5) and RemoteCLIP (1.11\% top-1, 6.25\% top-5) by a large margin.
 At the most challenging species level, GeoTreeCLIP still shows significant superiority, achieving a top-1 accuracy of 16.71\% and a top-5 accuracy of 47.52\%.

 The experimental results reveal two key patterns.
 First, accuracy consistently declines as the taxonomic level becomes finer, reflecting the growing challenge of distinguishing closely related classes.
 This trend is observed across all models but is particularly pronounced for CLIP and RemoteCLIP, which perform poorly at the genus and species levels.
-In contrast, GeoTreeCLIP demonstrates stronger performance at these fine-grained levels, likely due to its ability to learn and leverage the hierarchical relationships in taxonomic labels, as supported by feature embedding visualizations (see Appendix \ref{app:tsne_visualization} and Figure \ref{fig:tsne_all_models_comparison}).
-Second, the significant performance gap between GeoTreeCLIP and the baseline models underscores the importance of domain-specific pretraining.
-Moreover, its integration of spatiotemporal and multispectral information further enhances its ability as general-purpose models like CLIP and RemoteCLIP struggle to handle.
-Additional zero-shot benchmark results, including evaluations of SkyCLIP-50 \citep{wang2024skyscript} and CLIP-laion-RS, are provided in Appendix \ref{app:additional_zeroshot_baselines_eval10k}.
+In contrast, GeoTreeCLIP demonstrates stronger performance at these fine-grained levels, likely due to its ability to learn and leverage the hierarchical relationships in taxonomic labels, as supported by feature embedding visualizations (see Sect. \ref{app:tsne_visualization} and Figure \ref{fig:tsne_all_models_comparison}).
+Second, the significant performance gap between GeoTreeCLIP and the baseline models underscores synergistic effect of domain-specific pretraining and its tailored architecture.
+Unlike general-purpose models such as CLIP and RemoteCLIP, our approach effectively leverages spatiotemporal and multispectral information to enhance classification capabilities.
+Additional zero-shot benchmark results, including evaluations of SkyCLIP-50 \citep{wang2024skyscript} and CLIP-laion-RS \citep{he2024visual}, are provided in Appendix \ref{app:additional_zeroshot_baselines_eval10k}.